MayoCalc / Blog / Finance

 If you earned $80,000 as an employee and divide that by 2,080 working hours per year, you get about $38.50/hour.
 Many new freelancers use this as their starting rate.
 This is a critical mistake.

-As an employee, your employer was paying an additional 25-40% on top of your salary for benefits you now need to fund yourself.
-Those costs include the employer portion of Social Security and Medicare (7.65%), health insurance ($6,000-$20,000+ per year), retirement contributions (3-6% match), paid time off (10-20 days you were paid to not work), and equipment, software, and office space.
+When you were an employee, your company was quietly paying 25-40% on top of your salary for things you now have to cover yourself: the employer half of Social Security and Medicare (7.65%), health insurance ($6,000-$20,000+/year), retirement match (3-6%), paid time off (10-20 days you got paid to not work), plus equipment and software.
+All of that is on you now.

 The Freelance Rate Formula